Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: Introduction

+We recall the $M_1$ topology and its key properties in Appendix \ref{app:J1_M1_tops}.
+Recent applications in which it plays a decisive role include compactness arguments and limit theorems for queuing problems \cite{Mikosch, PangWhitt, ramanan_M1}, variants of the Bouchaud trap model \cite{arous_btm, croydonM1}, dispersing billiards with cusps \cite{Jung_Zhang, Melbourne_Varandas}, the supercooled Stefan problem \cite{Dembo_LiCheng, mercy, Nadtochiy_Skholni2}, and singular controls \cite{Asaf_cohen_M1, Fu_Horst}.

-Stepping outside the safe confines of metrizability, Jakubowski \cite{jakubowski2} has introduced a new topology on Skorokhod space, called the $S$ topology.
-As remarked by Jakubowski in \cite{jakubowski}, it is weaker than the M1 topology; a detailed proof of this can be found in \cite{balanjakubowski}.
-Part of the motivation for the $S $ topology comes from close connections to the P-UT condition, due to results of Stricker \cite{stricker}.
-Thus, \cite{jakubowski} studies stochastic integral convergence on $\D_{\R}[0,1]$ with the $S$ topology under the P-UT condition.
-Two of the main results \cite[Thms.~1 and 6]{jakubowski} amount to the remarkable fact that $(H^n,X^n)\Rightarrow (H,X)$ on $(\D_{\R}[0,1],S) \times (\D_{\R}[0,1],S)$ is sufficient for
+Outside the safe confines of metrizability, Jakubowski \cite{jakubowski2} introduced another topology on Skorokhod space, called the $S$ topology, which is weaker than the $M_1$ topology (see \cite{balanjakubowski}).
+Part of the motivation for this comes from close connections to the aforementioned P-UT condition (due to results of \cite{stricker}), so Jakubowski relies on this when studying stochastic integral convergence on $\D_{\R}[0,1]$ with the $S$ topology in \cite{jakubowski}.
+Two of the main results \cite[Thms.~1 and 6]{jakubowski} yield the remarkable fact that $(H^n,X^n)\Rightarrow (H,X)$ on $(\D_{\R}[0,1],S) \times (\D_{\R}[0,1],S)$ is sufficient for

-provided the $X^n$ satisfy the P-UT condition and provided an additional condition on the interplay of $H^n$ and $X^n$ is satisfied (instead of having them converge together in J1).
+provided the $X^n$ satisfy the P-UT condition and provided the interplay of $H^n$ and $X^n$ respects an additional condition that replaces the convergence together in $J_1$ employed by \cite{jakubowskimeminpages, kurtzprotter}.
 This latter condition will also play a crucial role in our analysis (for details, see Section \ref{subsect:main_results}).

-Notably, \cite{jakubowski} also addresses stochastic integral convergence on $\D_{\R}[0,1]$ for a wider class of topologies compatible with integration in the sense of the discussion preceding \cite[Thm.~4]{jakubowski}.
-Though details are not given, it is remarked that the M1 topology is compatible with integration in that sense.
-Hence, \cite[Thm.~4]{jakubowski} implies that \eqref{eq:S_top} holds on $(\D_{\R}[0,1],\dM)$ if the above conditions are satisfied and the $X^n$ are weakly M1 convergent.
-In this paper, we revisit this finding and give a more in-depth treatment of both positive and negative results for M1 convergence.
+Notably, \cite{jakubowski} also discusses convergence on $\D_{\R}[0,1]$ for a class of topologies compatible with integration in the sense of the discussion preceding \cite[Thm.~4]{jakubowski}.
+Though details are not given, it is noted that the $M_1$ topology is compatible with integration in that sense, and so \cite[Thm.~4]{jakubowski} implies that \eqref{eq:S_top} holds on $(\D_{\R}[0,1],\dM)$ when the integrators $X^n$ are weakly convergent on $(\D_{\R}[0,1],\dM)$ and the relevant conditions are satisfied by $X^n$ and $H^n$.